M-AV/M-AV.github.io/source/_posts/Cocktails/Southside.md

  **Process**: Shake with ice and strain into glass **Garnish**: A single mint leave

  This is just a Gin sour with mint.
 It's delicious.
-This ratio is from Liquid Intelligence (p.133).
+This ratio is from Liquid Intelligence.

   ## Sources & Inspiration

   - Liquid Intelligence (p.
-132)
+133)